actioncrew/actionstack/docs/articles/WHY.md

 That’s where ActionStack comes in.
 It’s a state management library built by folks who’ve clearly had their share of late-night Redux regrets.
 It’s modular, reactive, and actually pleasant to use — like someone finally decided to clean up the mess without reinventing the wheel.

-## The Great Redux Exodus: Why Developers Are Fleeing
+## Why Developers are Looking Beyond Redux

 Redux had good intentions.
 Predictable state, clear data flow, and a solid ecosystem.
 But somewhere along the way, it got... heavy.
 You want to add a todo?
 Cool, now go write five separate files and a reducer switch statement that looks like a legal contract.
 Async logic?
 Better hope you enjoy writing nested thunks and debugging middleware chains.